GandyT/SU-IT-Interview/README.md

 # SU-IT-Interview
 - You may google anything (even StackOverflow).
 - You may download any external libraries.
+- You may ask us for help.
+- You can do ANYTHING as long as you can get it to work.
 - Please do not share interview material as it is only sabotaging yourself.

 # Description